 If you suspect your loved one is a victim of nursing home abuse or neglect – or if you are a victim of nursing home abuse – obviously the first priority is to ensure the victim is no longer in a dangerous situation.
-While state agencies responsible for the licensing and regulation of nursing homes should ensure staff involved in the abuse or neglect are retrained, better supervised, terminated, or even prosecuted for criminal misconduct, stopping the nursing home abuse or neglect is not the end of the issue.
+While state agencies responsible for the licensing and regulation of nursing homes should ensure staff involved in the abuse or neglect are retrained, better supervised, terminated or even prosecuted for criminal misconduct, stopping the nursing home abuse or neglect is not the end of the issue.

 Nursing home administrators may offer compensation and ask you or your loved one to sign documents releasing them from further responsibility in the matter.
 They may attempt to charge your loved one for extra services needed to treat conditions caused by the abuse.
-Or they may obstruct your efforts to move your loved one to another facility, either temporarily to receive medical care or permanently if memories of the abuse are traumatic for your loved one.
+Or they may obstruct your efforts to move your loved one to another facility, either temporarily to receive medical care, or permanently if memories of abuse are traumatic for your loved one.

 If you engage a nursing home abuse lawyer to act on behalf of you and your loved one, it doesn’t mean that you will necessarily have to go to court.
-In fact, a nursing home abuse attorney with experience and knowledge of nursing home and elder abuse issues may be able to help negotiate an appropriate settlement without going to trial.
-Issues such as bed sores and other clear signs of abuse or neglect are matters that can usually be settled out of court.
+In fact, a nursing home abuse lawyer with experience and knowledge of nursing home and elder abuse issues may be able to help negotiate an appropriate settlement without going to trial.
+Issues such as bedsores and other clear signs of abuse or neglect are matters that can usually be settled out of court.

 These are all factors that affect seniors and their families.
-In addition to expertise in these matters, a nursing home abuse lawyer will generally have access to expert witnesses (physicians, therapists, nutritionists, etc.) who can review the situation and testify as to the quality of care provided by the nursing home.
+In addition to expertise in these areas, a nursing home abuse lawyer will generally have access to expert witnesses (physicians, therapists, nutritionists, etc.) who can review the situation and testify as to the quality of care provided by the nursing home.
 This is vital if you end up needing to file a nursing home medical malpractice suit on behalf of your loved one.